 Transplanting is needed if the plant outgrows its current container.
 Repotting is also recommended every three years, to get rid of the old soil.

-If transplanting is necessary, the plant should get moved in the early spring, just before the active growing season starts.
+If transplanting the Perforata String of Buttons is necessary it should get moved in the early spring, just before the active growing season starts.

 Maintenance and Grooming

-To manage the growth of the plant, trim it back.
+To manage the growth of the Crassula perforata plant, trim it back.
 The easy to grow plant can be trimmed any time of the year if the stems start to get too long.

 Propagating Necklace Plant

-Propagation is possible using side-shoot cuttings.
+Propagation is possible using side-shoots, leaf cuttings or stem cuttings.
 Take the cuttings from one of the stems, removing a piece that is about four inches long and contains several of the succulent leaves.